 5. Vogel Cable Car

 During our trip, a ride cost about 14 euros per person (round trip).
-Or son, like most little boys, found the ride up quite exhilaration.
+Our son, like most little boys, found the ride up quite exhilarating.
 We also brought our dog along for the adventure.
-All of Europe is amazingly dog friendly and Slovenia is certainly no exception.
+All of Europe is amazingly dog-friendly and Slovenia is certainly no exception.